 1.800.809.0800 (+1 703.242.5885 outside the US and

 Canada) to discuss your situation.
 We're here to help you!

 School and Program Selection:

-application volumes this past year.
+enthusiasm for their school.
 The number of schools you

 ultimately decide to apply to will depend upon how high

 you rank a safety school and the time and resources you